nikita-rudenko/nikitarudenko.dev/content/blog/breaking-down-debounce.md

 1. The `delay` function is a perfect example of a [higher-order function](https://en.wikipedia.org/wiki/Higher-order_function).
 It does both things that higher-order functions do: takes functions as arguments and returns a function as its result.

-2. The `fn` argument and the returned `callback` function are [callbacks](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) meaning they are intended to be invoked later.
+2. The `fn` argument and the returned `callLater` function are [callbacks](https://developer.mozilla.org/en-US/docs/Glossary/Callback_function) meaning they are intended to be invoked later.
+Hence "call-back" or "call-later".

 3. The `delay` function is a wrapper that can be used around any function.
-It enhances the functionality of the function without modifying it.
+It enhances the functionality of the original function without modifying it.
 We can state that the `delay` function implements the [Decorator pattern](https://en.wikipedia.org/wiki/Decorator_pattern).

 ### Restartable delay

-For creating a working debounce, our current implementation of the `delay` function must keep control over the timeout across callback calls:
+For creating a working debounce, our current implementation of the `delay` function must maintain control over the timeout across callback calls:

 ```js
   function logCurrentTime(locale = "en-GB") {